Skip to main content

 - Find out about post-defense steps and graduation prep

-The Graduate School's Erin Hastings will show you how to flawlessly format your thesis by sharing writing resources and tips, then walking you through the Graduate School's formatting template.
-Milner Library's Colby Cilento will then lead you through the steps to create an account, add metadata, upload your thesis/dissertation in ISU ReD, and view and make requested corrections.
+The Graduate School's Dr. John Hawkins will show you how to flawlessly format your thesis by sharing writing resources and tips, then walking you through the Graduate School's formatting template so you feel confident in preparing your work for submission.

 Key Workshop Takeaways:

-- Learn how to complete your required deposit in ISU ReD
+-Learn how to copmlete your required deposit in ISU ReD

 Unpacking Publishing for Graduate Students